-This handbook has been compiled as a guide for the radiologic technology education (RTE) students accepted to Red Rocks Community College.
-Students should familiarize themselves with the information contained in this book, sign the acceptance form found at the end of the handbook and turn it in.
-It is a guide but is subject to change.
-Every RTE student is subject to the policies and procedures found within this manual.
+This handbook is as a guide for radiologic technology (RTE) students accepted to Red Rocks Community College (RRCC).
+Students should familiarize themselves with the information contained in this book, and sign the student acknowledgement form.
+Students will assume the responsibility for observing the policies as stated in the current college handbook, Radiologic Technology Student Handbook, and syllabi.
+These policies may be altered or revised at any time as needed.